nuxeo/doc.nuxeo.com-content/src/nxdoc/authentication-and-user-management.md

 A set of properties are stored by default for any user in the Nuxeo Platform:

-*   username
+- username
-*   first name
+- first name
-*   last name
+- last name
-*   company
+- company
-*   email.
+- email.

 Those properties can come from the IdM the Nuxeo Platform is integrated to.
-To extend the list of available fields for a user, see the customization section.
+To extend the list of available fields for a user, see the page [How to add New Fields to The User Profile or Group Profile]({{page page='how-to-add-new-fields-to-the-user-profile-or-group-profile'}}).

 ## Authentication Schemes Use